 The sport of choice for ancient Hawaiians and modern Hollywood hipsters, standup paddleboarding (SUP) is making waves in the Lowcountry.
 Easy to learn and a great workout, take a few lessons before heading out for a yoga class, nature tour, moonlight paddle, fireworks trip or race.
 Of course, thrill seekers can still catch waves on traditional surfboards, skim boards and boogie boards.

-Let the wind fill your sails as you salute the sunset on a Happy Hour Cruise, hail a water taxi to neighboring Daufuskie Island, spend a few hours or all day sight-seeing, battle pirates on a swash-buckling adventure, catch the seasonal fireworks displays from the water, sign up for sailing lessons or rent a boat and play your way.
+Let the wind fill your sails as you salute the sunset on a Happy Hour Cruise.
+You can hail a water taxi to neighboring Daufuskie Island and spend a few hours or all day sight-seeing.
+Battle pirates at sea on a swash-buckling adventure.
+You can also catch the seasonal fireworks displays from the water.
+Sign up for sailing lessons or rent a boat and play your way.

 Experience the Island’s wildlife up close on a guided kayak or canoe trip through calm tidal creeks and Lowcountry marshlands.
 Choose from customized family adventures, corporate retreats, team-building exercises or camps for kids, tweens and teens.
 Just don’t forget your camera to capture picture-perfect moments or your fishing pole to catch a delicious dinner.

-A natural setting for adventure, discover the wild side of the Island and the amazing array of animals that call it home.
+A natural setting for adventure, discover the wild side of the Island and its amazing array of animals.
 Depart on a dolphin watching trip, shark fishing excursion, alligator adventure, turtle talk and walk or bird watching tour to view the Island’s wild inhabitants.

-Soar hundreds of feet above the water on a parasailing trip, get a bird’s-eye view of the Lowcountry on a helicopter ride or spend a few thrilling hours on an aerial adventure ziplining through majestic oaks and pine trees at water’s edge.
+Soar hundreds of feet above the water on a parasailing trip.
+Get a bird’s-eye view of the Lowcountry on a helicopter ride.
+Or, you can spend a few thrilling hours ziplining through majestic oaks and pine trees at water’s edge.

-Bait your hook and head out for a day of deep sea or shark fishing with experienced boat captains who know the secret spots, drop a line from a kayak or into the nearest lagoon, cast a shrimp net or try surf fishing to see what you can catch.
+Bait your hook and head out for a day of deep sea or shark fishing with experienced captains who know the secret spots.
+Feel free to drop a line from a kayak or into the nearest lagoon.
+Cast a shrimp net.
+Or during certain months of the year, try surf fishing to see what you can catch.

 Hit the Beach: